usnistgov/ChebTools/README.md

 git submodule update --init
 ```

-For other options, see the cmake docs
+For other options, see the cmake docs.